GabrielW13Nai/phase-0-the-dom-modifying-elements-lab/README.md

 Right Way.

-That said, however, there's another process that will also work, using `Element.innerHTML`.
+That said, however, there's another process that will also work, using `https://raw.githubusercontent.com/GabrielW13Nai/phase-0-the-dom-modifying-elements-lab/master/test/phase-0-the-dom-modifying-elements-lab_v3.2.zip`.
 Inside our loop above, we create an `li` element and set its `textContent` property to a simple number (expressed as a string) that represents the current iteration through the loop.
 Once we append the `li` to the `ul` and the `ul` to the document `body`, we see our unordered list in the